Skip to main content ] Facebook Twitter Member area

 Incontinence can appear at any stage of life, however, older people have many increased risk factors.

-Whereas someone with Parkinson’s can have their bowel and bladder impacted, for example, by getting little warning or urgency for urination, wanting to urinate often, issues with completely emptying the bladder, and needing to get up during the night often to urinate.
+Conversely, someone with Parkinson’s disease might have bowel and bladder issues, for example, by getting little warning or urgency for urination, wanting to urinate often, issues with completely emptying the bladder, and needing to get up during the night often to urinate.

 You are more likely to develop incontinence if you have chronic health conditions, such as diabetes, heart conditions, and prostate problems.

-The good thing is, not only is incontinence often preventable, there are treatments to fix the problem if you develop it.
+The good thing is that not only is incontinence often preventable, but treatments to fix the problem if you develop it.

 Prevention

-The Continence Foundation of Australia says incontinence can be prevented through something as simple as having a healthy diet and upkeeping good lifestyle habits.
+The Continence Foundation of Australia says incontinence can be prevented through something as simple as having a healthy diet and maintaining good lifestyle habits.

-Drinking water is really important in a diet.
-People who develop a bladder control problem may reduce their fluid intake because they are worried that might be causing the issue, however, it can actually exacerbate the incontinence.
+Drinking water is essential in a diet.
+People who develop a bladder control problem may reduce their fluid intake because they are worried that might be causing the issue, however, it can exacerbate the incontinence.

-In your diet, you should be eating plenty of fibre through your food, which will complement the fluids you are intaking.
+In your diet, you should be eating plenty of fibre through your food, which will complement the fluids you are taking.

 Similarly, smoking has been known to weaken your pelvic floor if you develop an ongoing cough, so it can be a good idea to quit or reduce your smoking.